armin-reichert/pacman/README.md

 # A hopefully comprehensible Pac-Man implementation using finite-state machines

 [![Pac-Man](https://img.youtube.com/vi/NF8ynftis_U/0.jpg)](https://www.youtube.com/watch?v=NF8ynftis_U)

 ## Pac-Man?
 Really?
 How uncool!

-For the average school kid of today, a retro game like Pac-Man probably feels like the most boring and uncool thing you can deal with.
-Nevertheless, also a seemingly simple game like Pac-Man can be very instructive!

 My personal fascination for "Pac-Man" comes from the fact that the single computer game I played regularly was  ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM), running on my Apple II+ clone in 1984, no color monitor, but what a sound!.
+But also today, a seemingly simple game like Pac-Man can be very instructive from a programmer's point of view!

-## The challenge
+## The programming challenge
 Implementing Pac-Man is challenging not because of the core game functionality like implementing a game loop, updating and drawing entities, handling collisions etc. but for others reasons:

 First, implementing a good representation of the maze and the correct movement of the game characters